CHAPTER 4: OLIVIA

 As a gossip columnist for Hollywood’s hottest celebrity column and guest personality on “TVE”, there weren’t many influential people in tinsel town Audrey Cho hadn’t interviewed or rubbed shoulders with at one time or another.
 She had an inventory of favors she could call in at any moment, which is why I had not been at all surprised when she’d called me a week and a half ago to say she’d found someone more than interested in our little project.

-I raise my hand to catch her attention when I freeze.
 I try to turn back around quickly, but it’s too late.
 Two heads (one very big one), have already swiveled in my direction.